 - Poolside Fun: Every ship has at least two pools, often with splash zones and slides.
 The staff also makes sure there is plenty of interactive fun on deck at all times.

-- Fun for Kids & Kids at Heart: You will find basketball courts, climbing walls, and mini-golf courses on most ships.
+- Fun for Kids & Kids at Heart: You will find basketball courts, rock climbing walls, and mini-golf courses on most ships.
 On Quantum level ships you can go indoor skydiving!

 - Other: All the usual trivia and bingo, & nightlife entertainment from shows to dance clubs